Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

 The resulting \ttbarjet cross section is shown in Fig.~\ref{fig:ttj_diffXsec}.
 It is compared to fixed-order theoretical calculations obtained using the \ttbarjet process implemented in \POWHEG-\textsc{box}~\cite{bib:ttjPowheg} at NLO, with the ABMP16NLO~\cite{bib:ABMP16} PDF set, and assuming \mtp values of 169.5, 172.5, and 175.5\GeV.
 Alternatively, the CT18NLO PDF set~\cite{bib:CT18} is considered.
 The NLO calculation benefits from the implementation of a dynamical scale, as discussed in Ref.~\cite{bib:ttjPheno}, which depends on the scalar sum of the top quark and antiquark transverse masses and the \pt of the additional jet.

 {\tolerance=3100 The value for \mtp is extracted using a \chisq fit of the theoretical predictions to the measured normalised \ttbarjet cross section, taking into account its full covariance obtained from the likelihood fit.
 The PDF uncertainties are evaluated in each bin and included in the total covariance matrix.
 For CT18NLO, the uncertainties evaluated at 90\% confidence level (\CL), are symmetrised and rescaled to the 68\% \CL to be consistent with the precision of the ABMP16NLO PDF.
 To estimate the scale variation uncertainty, the fit is repeated for each choice of \mur and \muf and the maximum difference in the results to the nominal one was considered as the total uncertainty.
-Using the ABMP16NLO PDF set, the resulting \mtp value is obtained as \begin{linenomath} \end{linenomath} Using the CT18NLO PDF set instead, this results in \begin{linenomath} \end{linenomath} The total uncertainty in \mtp corresponds to 1.37 (1.44)\GeV for the ABMP16NLO (CT18NLO) PDF set.
-The comparison of the predictions using the best fit top quark mass value to the unfolded data is shown in the right panel of Fig.~\ref{fig:ttj_diffXsec}.
-The impact of the individual PDF uncertainties is estimated to be 0.35 (0.27)\GeV for the CT18NLO (ABMP16NLO) PDF set by excluding the effect of the PDF uncertainties in a \chisq fit and replacing the central values of the measured cross section with the ones obtained from the theoretical prediction. }
+Using the ABMP16NLO PDF set, the resulting \mtp value is obtained as